How Draws Work

 How Selection Works

-Fanfare draws use randomized selection to give every entry an equal chance:- Equal probability — Each entry has the same chance of being selected
+Fanfare draws use randomized selection.
+For standard draws, every entry has an equal chance:- Equal opportunity — Each entry has the same chance of being selected in a standard draw

 - Automated — The system handles selection without manual intervention